PX4/PX4-user_guide/en/frames_vtol/vtol_quadplane_foxtech_loong_2160.md

 ### Sensor Selection

 - If the [Lidar Lightware lw20-c (included in Skynode eval. kit)](../sensor/sfxx_lidar.md) is used, `SENS_EN_SF1XX` needs to be set to 6 (SF/LW/20c).
 - Make that the correct airspeed sensor is selected.
-If you use the recommended [airspeed sensor](https://www.dualrc.com/parts/airspeed-sensor-sdp33) no changes will be needed since SENS_EN_SDP3X is already set to 1 in the parameter file.
+  If you use the recommended [airspeed sensor](https://www.dualrc.com/parts/airspeed-sensor-sdp33) no changes will be needed since [SENS_EN_SDP3X](../advanced_config/parameter_reference.md#SENS_EN_SDP3X) is set to `1` in the parameter file.

 ### Sensor Calibration